jzhang1223/ComputerGraphics/Assignment3_ModelParser/README.md

 *TODO*: Please edit the following information in your assignment

-* Name and partners name(At most 1 partner for this Assignment):
+* Name and partners name(At most 1 partner for this Assignment): Abhishek
 * How many hours did it take you to complete this Assignment?
+10
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+Asked Gaurav for some help at office hours.
 * Did you use any external resources?
-  * (tbd if any)
-  * (tbd if any)
-  * (tbd if any)
+- used code from past labs and homeworks
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?

 ## Description